Financial-Times/coco-pub-provisioner/DEVELOPER_README.md

 # Unused here, but useful in decomissioning.
 export AWS_DEFAULT_REGION=eu-west-1

+# The following variable specifies URLs for read access to the delivery clusters, which are required by publishing monitoring services.
+# The value should be specified by the following syntax: <env-tag1>:<delivery-cluster-url1>,<env-tag2>:<delivery-cluster-url2>,...,<env-tagN>:<delivery-cluster-urlN>
+export DELIVERY_CLUSTERS_URLS='prod-uk:https://prod-uk.site.com/,prod-us:https://prod-uk.site.com/'

+# The following variable specifies HTTP credentials to communicate to delivery clusters.
-# The configuration for HTTP communication from the publishing cluster to one of more delivery clusters is specified by the following syntax:
+# The value should be specified by the following syntax: <env-tag1>:<username1>:<password1>,<env-tag2>:<username2>:<password2>,...,<env-tagN>:<usernameN>:<passwordN>
-# <env-tag>,<delivery-cluster-url>,<username>,<password>;...
-export DELIVERY_CLUSTERS_CONF='prod-uk,https://prod-uk.site.com/,user1,passwd1;prod-us,https://prod-uk.site.com/,user2,passwd2'
+export DELIVERY_CLUSTERS_HTTP_CREDENTIAL='prod-uk:user1:passwd1,prod-us:user2:passwd2'

 # For publishing videos, the brightcove-notifier and brightcove-metadata-preprocessor must connect to the Brightcove API with an id like this: 47628783001
 export BRIGHTCOVE_ACCOUNT_ID=